We are training critical thinkers who are prepared to make fundamental advances using rigorous and cutting-edge approaches to research.

 The Vanderbilt Ph.D. in Epidemiology could be the right program for you and your career.

-The Ph.D. is a graduate program of The Epidemiology Ph.D.
-Program at Vanderbilt, home to more than 127 researchers who are raising the bar for large-scale collaborative research.
+The Ph.D. is a graduate program affiliated with the Vanderbilt Epidemiology Center, home to more than 127 researchers who are raising the bar for large-scale collaborative research.
 Our work ranges from DNA databank studies in our clinical populations to large population-based cohorts with data and biological samples from more than 250,000 participants.
 Vanderbilt Epidemiology Center faculty have more than 80 NIH awards totaling more than $82 million in current funding, with more than $228 million within the Epidemiology Ph.D.
 Program.

 Strong candidates for epidemiology doctoral training at Vanderbilt will have: